 “I have no idea either,” Qiao Qiao said, turning to Jacky for an explanation.

-Jacky could see from a quick glance of the surrounding that they had finished eating while he, Ehlo, and Johnny were talking among themselves outside.
+Jacky could see from a quick glance of the surroundings that they had finished eating while he, Ehlo, and Johnny were talking among themselves outside.

 “I’m sorry to disturb you all like this, but I’ve been followed by someone and I just need to divert her attention a bit,” Jacky explained.

 Chen Yi gave Qiao Qiao a look that said, “What is this?
-A coffee shop?”
+A teashop?”

 Qiao Qiao turned to Jacky.
 “Who are you hiding from then?”
 She could see the hesitative expression on his face, but she didn’t let that get in the way of her interrogation.
 “It’s only fair since you bumped into me and then hauled me in here.”